TomPace101/nanopore_diffusion/notes.md

 I used to have such a function, called 'assure_dir' or something like that.
 If you can find a commit that still had it you could copy it.
 Maybe even the last branch prior to doit refactoring.
+Maybe this should be part of the sublcass of Path.

 # homogenization (exotic-earth)